Matir/wrongbaud.github.io/_posts/2019-09-28-Using-Buildroot-for-Reverse-Engineering.md

 * Root Filesystem images, including busybox, etc
 * Ramdisk images

-The idea behind buildroot is that given a supported hardware target (or QEMU) one can build a specific version of the Linux kernel as well as a root filesystem image.
-Both of these can be customized to the user's liking but for the purposes of this post we're just goin that will run in QEMU as an example.
+The idea behind buildroot is that given a supported hardware target (or QEMU) one can build a specific version of the Linux kernel as well as a root file-system image.
+Both of these can be customized to the user's liking but for the purposes of this post we're just going that will run in QEMU as an example.

 ## Installing